What is Dry Needling?

 For those who are uncomfortable with needles, there is no need for concern.
 The needle is so thin that over 20 of them can fit inside a regular hypodermic needle.
 The procedure is painless and many patients don’t even feel the needle being inserted.

-Are Acupuncture and Dry Needling The Same Thing?
+Are Acupuncture & Dry Needling the Same Thing?

 Dry needling is like acupuncture treatment in that there is a small needle inserted into the trigger point.
 The main difference is that the dry needle is then manipulated in a very specific way to alleviate the trigger point.
 Dry needling is often found to provide almost instant relief from pain and increase mobility and function, whereas acupuncture may produce less immediate results.